mathigon/textbooks/content/fractals/content.md

 > section: introduction
 > id: intro

-When looking around nature, you might have noticed plants like the two below.
+When looking around nature, you might have noticed intricate plants like these two examples:
-Initially they seem like highly complex and intricate shapes, but when you look closer, you might notice that they each follow a simple pattern:

-::: column(width=320)
+::: column.r(width=320)

     img(src="images/fern.jpg" width=320 height=240)
+    img.fractal-overlay(src="images/fern-overlay.png" width=320 height=240)

-{.caption} Here is a simple __Fern__.
-It consists of many small leafs that branch off a larger one.
+{.caption} This __Fern__ consists of many small leafs that branch off a larger one.

-::: column(width=320)
+::: column.r(width=320)

     img(src="images/romanesco.jpg" width=320 height=240)
+    img.fractal-overlay(src="images/romanesco-overlay.png" width=320 height=240)

-{.caption} This is a __Romanesco broccoli__.
-It consists of smaller [[cones|cubes|spheres]] spiralling around a larger one.
+{.caption} This __Romanesco broccoli__ consists of smaller [[cones|cubes|spheres]]
+spiralling around a larger one.

 :::

+{.fixme.reveal(when="blank-0")} Initially, these look highly complex shapes – but when you look closer, you can see that they both follow a simple pattern:
+Notice how the [individual parts](target:fractal) of both plants look exactly the same as the entire plant, just smaller.
+The same pattern is repeated over and over again, at smaller scales.

 ---

-Notice how the individual parts of both plants look exactly the same as the full-sized plant, just smaller!
-The same pattern is repeated over and over again.
+> id: self-similar

-Mathematicians call shapes with this property __Fractals__.
-They are some of the most beautiful and most bizarre objects in all of mathematics, and they have many interesting applications!
+{.fixme} In mathematics, we call this _self-similarity_.
+The shapes that have this property are called __Fractals__, and they are some of the most beautiful and most bizarre objects in all of mathematics.

 ---
 > id: fern

+{.fixme} To create a fractal, you can start with a simple pattern and repeat it at smaller scales, again and again, forever.

 ::: column.grow

-We can try to create our own fractals using geometry.
+{.fixme} We can try to create our own fractals using geometry.

-Depending on how you position the points, you can make completely different kinds of shapes – looking like a tree, or like a fern.
+{.fixme} Depending on how you position the points, you can make completely different kinds of shapes – looking like a tree, or like a fern.

 ::: column(width=320)